 Remember how parents in our story could tell the teacher that the (i) child could have fewer than three candies and (ii) only eat certain types of candies?
 That was fine.
 However, no parent could authorize the child to have more candies than authorized by the teacher.
 And no parent could demand peanut candies because the teacher prohibited those.

 Similarly, International Shoe tells us how far a long arm statute can reach.
-If a state asserts personal jurisdiction over a defendant and a court decides that there were no minimum contacts between the defendant and the state, then the defendant must be dismissed from the case.
+If a state asserts personal jurisdiction over a defendant and a court decides that there were no minimum contacts between the defendant and the state, or that for another reason it would be unfair to force the defendant to appear in the forum state’s court, then the defendant can successfully move the Court to dismiss him from the case.